matthew-chirgwin/strimzi-ui/docs/Architecture.md

 #### Dependency management

 This UI will make use of a number of third party dependencies to operate at develop, test, and runtime.
 This will range from helper tools such as Webpack, to frameworks, like React.
-The `package.tson` file/schema defines three main types of dependency: `dependencies`, `peerDependencies` and `devDependencies`.
+The `package.json` file/schema defines three main types of dependency: `dependencies`, `peerDependencies` and `devDependencies`.
 In a traditional NPM package, depending on which section a dependency sits, it will be treated differently at `npm publish` (build) time:

 - `dependencies` are bundled on `npm publish`, meaning they are shipped as a part of this package on build
 - `peerDependencies` are required but not included in the built output created via `npm publish`.
 Users of the built package are expected to provide them alongside this package (giving the user more control over what versions of packages are used)